GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 Using the first byte to decide the class of the network, make the mask shorter to create a supernetwork mask.

 The notation 195.14.192.3/24 shows a class C address, with a default mask.
-But the address 195.14.192.3/21 shows a supernet of class C address, with the mask 255.255.248.0, which conbined by 2^3 = 8 class C networks.
+But the address 195.14.192.3/21 shows a supernetwork of class C address, with the mask 255.255.248.0, which combined by 2^3 = 8 class C networks.
 <img src="">

-<h1 style="color:grey">multihomed devices</h1>
+<h1 style="color:grey">multi-homed devices</h1>

 <img src="">

-A computer that is connected to different networks is called a multihomed computer and will have more than one address.
+A computer that is connected to different networks is called a multi-homed computer and will have more than one address.

-An Internet address defines the connection of a divice to a specific network.
-The monement of a computer from one network to another means that its IP address nust be changed.
+An Internet address defines the connection of a device to a specific network.
+The movement of a computer from one network to another means that its IP address must be changed.

 <h1 style="color:grey">Special Addresses</h1>

 * Network Address: The first address in the block defines the network address.
-(Netid: Specific + Hostid: All 0s)
+(Net-id: Specific + Host-id: All 0s)

-* Direct Broadcat Address: If the Hostid is all 1s, the address is called a direct broadcast address.
+* Direct Broadcast Address: If the Host-id is all 1s, the address is called a direct broadcast address.
 It is used by a router to send a packet to all hosts in this specific network.
 All hosts will accept a packet having this type of destination address.
-(Netid: Specific + Hostid: All 1s)
+(Net-id: Specific + Host-id: All 1s)

-* Limited Broadcast Address: An address with all 1s for the Netid and the Host id defines a broadcast address in the current network.
+* Limited Broadcast Address: An address with all 1s for the Net-id and the Host id defines a broadcast address in the current network.
 A host that wants to send a message to every others.
 Host can use this address as a destination address in an IP packet.
 A router will block a packet having this type of address to confirm the broadcasting to the local network.
-(Netid and Hostid: All 1s)
+(Net-id and Host-id: All 1s)

 * Loopback Address: The IP address with the first byte 127 is used for the loopback address, which is an address to test software on a machine.
 When this address is used, the packet never leaves the machine.
 It simply returns to the protocol software.
-(Netid and Hostid: 127.X.Y.Z)
+(Net-id and Host-id: 127.X.Y.Z)

 <p style="color:red">Lecture 12</p>

-Communication in the Internet can be achieved using <label style="color:red">Unicast, Mulitcast or Broadcast</label> addresses.
+Communication in the Internet can be achieved using <label style="color:red">Unicast, Multicast or Broadcast</label> addresses.
 No Broadcasting is allowed at the global Internet.
 * Unicast: one to one
 * Multicast: one to many
 * Broadcast: one to all

 <h1 style="color:grey"> Classless Addressing</h1>
-In classless addressing <label style="color:red">variable-length blockes</label> are assigned that belong to no class.
-In this architecture, the entire address space (2^32 addre
+In classless addressing <label style="color:red">variable-length blocks</label> are assigned that belong to no class.
+In this architecture, the entire address space (2^32 addresses) is divided into block of different sizes.

 ## Rules:
 1. The number of addresses in a block must be power of 2.